SPARQL-Anything/PySPARQL-Anything/README.md

                         var_name=var_value.
 The argument can be passed multiple times and the query repeated for each set of values.
 ```
-will pull up the instructions on how to use the CLI.

 2) To import PySPARQL Anything in one's scripts simply import the library and initialise a ```pysparql_anything.sparql_anything.SparqlAnything``` object
 ```python